codekuma/codekuma.github.io/README.md

 be interested in having some help (There will be a pin-board and cards where you can put up a project you're looking for volunteers to help on).

-Are totally new to programming?
+Are you totally new to programming?
 Pomke and Liza are here to help, we can help you get a programming language installed on your computer, point you to some great totorials, and even give you a bit of a kickstart with a brief intro to programming if you'd like ^_^

 ## Details